 All field supplies and consumables are accepted upon inspection for breaches in shipping integrity.

 B9 NON-DIRECT MEASUREMENTS

-This QAPP does not include the use of routine data obtained from non-direct measurement sources.
+This OAPP does not include the use of routine data obtained from non-direct measurement sources.
+Only data collected directly under this QAPP is submitted to the SWQMIS database.

 B10 DATA MANAGEMENT